vanlalruata/DDoS-attack-detection-and-mitigation-using-deep-neural-network-in-SDN-environment/README.md

 # DDoS attack detection and mitigation using deep neural network in SDN environment

 # Journal
-Journal of Network and Systems Management
+Journal of Compters and Security

 # Date of Submission
 27 June 2023